 This section explains how you can use

-You need the following to configure the remote backup in EXAoperation:
+You need the following to configure the remote backup

 - All nodes must be able to reach the remote target.